powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 # Write the Java code to perform merging and balance adjustment

-In this tutorial, you will learn how to merge multiple IGM and scale the CGM according to market data.
+This tutorial shows how to merge multiple IGMs from different TSOs and scale the resulting CGM according to actual market data.

 * TOC
 {:toc}

 ## What will you build?
 First, your CGMES files will be imported and merged.
 There is an option to compute a power flow on the single IGMs before merging.
 Then a loadlfow will be run on the CGM.
 The loadflow simulator used in this tutorial is OpenLoadFlow.
-After the loadflow on the merged area, the net positions of each country are computed.
-The algorithm used for the balance computation is in `powsybl-balances-adjustment` The PEVF gives the expected net positions, and the balance adjustment is computed.
+After the loadflow on the merged area, the net positions of each country will be computed.
+The algorithm used for the balance computation is in the `powsybl-balances-adjustment` API.
+The PEVF gives the expected net positions, and the balance adjustment is computed.
 Then the SV file of the CGM will be exported.

 ## What will you need?
 - About one hour
 - A favourite text editor or IDE
 - JDK 1.11 or later
-- Some IGMs that you want to merge and the corresponding PEVF, the CGMES boundary files (EQBD, TPBD)
+- Some IGMs that you want to merge and the corresponding PEVF and CGMES boundary files (EQBD, TPBD)
 - You can also import the code straight into your IDE:
   - [IntelliJ IDEA](intellij.md)